 The 2014-2015 HS&B midlife follow-up study re-interviewed the members of the HS&B sophomore and senior panels by telephone, web, and mail.

-In 2013, researchers at the University of Texas at Austin, the University of Minnesota, and the University of Wisconsin began the midlife follow-up study of HS&B sample members.
-During 2014-2015, the sample members were surveyed and data collected by NORC at the University of Chicago.
-These data are scheduled to become available through the NCES Restricted-Use Data Licenses later in 2017.
-The main purpose of the study is to understand the long-term effects of education on midlife outcomes.
-Information gathered from the sample members in high school and the early adult years can be coupled with current information about cognitive and non-cognitive skills, work and occupations, health, family roles, and retirement planning to provide researchers with a robust data resource for studying the foundational pillars of older Americans’ labor force participation decisions and health in midlife.
+The main purpose of the 2014-2015 midlife study was to understand the long-term effects of education on midlife work and health outcomes.
+Information gathered from the sample members in high school and the early adult years can be coupled with information collected in 2013-2015 about cognitive and non-cognitive skills, work and occupations, health, family roles, and retirement planning to provide researchers with a robust data resource for studying the foundational pillars of older Americans’ labor force participation decisions and health in midlife.

-The midlife follow-up study is funded by the Alfred P. Sloan Foundation, the National Science Foundation, the U.S Department of Education Institute of Education Sciences (IES), and the Spencer Foundation.
-For more details on our funding, please go to our Funders page.
+The 2014-2015 midlife follow-up study was funded by the Alfred P. Sloan Foundation, the National Science Foundation, the U.S Department of Education Institute of Education Sciences (IES), and the Spencer Foundation.
+For more details on our funding, please go to the Funders page.